awsdocs/amazon-athena-user-guide/doc_source/athena-explain-statement.md

 Because the results show that the predicate `AND c.c_custkey BETWEEN 1000 AND 2000` has no effect, you can remove this predicate without changing the query results\.

-For information about the terms used in the results of `EXPLAIN` queries, see [Understanding Athena EXPLAIN Statement Results](athena-explain-statement-understanding.md)\.
+For information about the terms used in the results of `EXPLAIN` queries, see [Understanding Athena EXPLAIN statement results](athena-explain-statement-understanding.md)\.

-## EXPLAIN ANALYZE Examples<a name="athena-explain-analyze-examples"></a>
+## EXPLAIN ANALYZE examples<a name="athena-explain-analyze-examples"></a>

 The following examples show example `EXPLAIN ANALYZE` queries and outputs\.

-### EXPLAIN ANALYZE Example 1\.
-Use EXPLAIN ANALYZE to show a query plan and computational cost in text format<a name="athena-explain-analyze-example-cflogs-text"></a>
+### EXPLAIN ANALYZE example 1\. use EXPLAIN ANALYZE to show a query plan and computational cost in text format<a name="athena-explain-analyze-example-cflogs-text"></a>

 In the following example, `EXPLAIN ANALYZE` shows the execution plan and computational costs for a `SELECT` query on CloudFront logs\.
 The format defaults to text output\.